Esports Psychology

 “Adversity causes some men to break; others to break records.”

 Comment: It’s hard to be sure about this one.
 Does it mean that challenges in life are invaluable mental training?
-What is certainly clear is the proposition that there is a choice about how we respond to adversity.
+What is undoubtedly clear is the proposition that there is a choice about how we respond to adversity.

 “Successful people have fear, successful people have doubts, and successful people have worries.
 They just don’t let these feelings stop them.”

-Comment: Similar message.
+Comment: This is a similar message.
 Thoughts and feelings are not fused with behaviours.
-You can still do remarkable things regardless of how you might be thinking and feeling at the time.
+You can still do remarkable things regardless of how you thought and felt at the time.

 “The way to develop self-confidence is to do the thing you fear and get a record of successful experiences behind you.”